gom9000/xp-dummyload/dummyload-mosfet/README.md

-# Resistive dummy load for low-power 9V PSU
+# Dummy Load Resistor for low-power 9V PSU
-This is a simple project for a resistive dummy load to test low-power 9V PSU on three values of current: 50mA, 100mA and 200mA.
+This is a simple project for a dummy load resistor to test low-power 9V PSU on three values of current: 50mA, 100mA and 200mA.

 ![built](dummyload-resistor-9.jpg)